Robbiekruszynski/Nike-React/README.md

 * User will be able to manipulate the screen size and the information provided will render to that viewport accordingly
 * User will be able to click on buttons in the top left of the Navbar to receive and extra bonus when shopping!
 * User will be able to click on links in the navigation bar and be directed to the corresponding area on nike
+* User will be able to click on Admin and add names in the field to see them diplay on admin.js.
+* User will also be able to delete names appearing in the field in whatever order they prefer